pbberlin/llm-query-sveltekit/README.md

 # start server
 npm run dev
 # start the server and open the app in a new browser tab
 npm run dev -- --open

 # production version of your app:
 npm run build

 # preview the production build with
 npm run preview

 # deploy your app
-#  using adapter static

-# adapter static
+#  download and install adapter static
 npm i -D @sveltejs/adapter-static

 # https://svelte.dev/docs/kit/adapter-static